Frankel Cardiovascular Center Administrative Fellowship

 Frankel Cardiovascular Center Administrative Fellowship Overview

-The Frankel CVC Administrative Fellowship will consist of leadership development and learning opportunities across a broad spectrum – clinical care, research, education, strategic initiatives, finance, and community outreach to support the Center’s mission and vision.
-The fellow will work with their day-to-day preceptor, the Chief Administrative Officer of the Frankel CVC, Stefanie L. Peters, the Fellowship Coordinator, Jeremy Whitford, an assigned mentor, members of the administrative team, as well as the second-year Administrative fellow, while also engaging with other Frankel CVC and Michigan Medicine leaders.
+The Frankel CVC Administrative Fellowship consists of leadership development and learning opportunities across a broad spectrum – clinical care, research, education, strategic initiatives, finance, and community outreach to support the Center’s mission and vision.
+The fellow will work with their preceptor, the Chief Administrative Officer and Managing Director of the Frankel CVC, as well as the Fellowship Director, an assigned mentor, members of the administrative team, and the second-year administrative fellow, while also engaging with other Frankel CVC and Michigan Medicine leaders.

-• In 2022, the Foundation gifted an additional $2.25 million to establish a similar fund to honor Stefanie L. Peters, the current Chief Administrative Officer of the Frankel CVC.
-The Foundation and the Frankel CVC Directors recognized Stefanie for her unwavering dedication to advancing our missions of patient care, research, and education.
-The fellowships offer comprehensive hospital and administrative training within an academic medical center, providing valuable preparation for future healthcare leaders.
+• In 2022, the Foundation gifted an additional $2.25 million to establish a similar fund to honor Stefanie L. Peters, the current Chief Administrative Officer and Managing Director of the Frankel CVC.
+The Foundation recognized Stefanie for her unwavering dedication to advancing our missions of patient care, research, and education.

 About the Frankel CVC

-The Frankel CVC is at the forefront of innovative, advanced efforts to combat the magnitude of cardiovascular disease through our tri-partite mission: clinical care, research, and education.
-We’re doing it with expert multi-disciplinary medical teams, researchers and educators as we strive to continually advance our efforts to become the “best academic heart and vascular center in the world”.
+The Frankel CVC is at the forefront of innovative, advanced efforts to combat the magnitude of cardiovascular disease through our tripartite mission: clinical care, research, and education.
+We are doing it with expert multidisciplinary medical teams, researchers, and educators as we strive to continually advance our efforts to become the “best academic heart and vascular center in the world.”
 From outpatient visits and tests to surgery and recovery, the Frankel CVC serves as a central location for coordinated, top-quality cardiovascular care from our highly skilled medical and surgical teams.
-Together with inpatient units in University of Michigan Health Hospital, outpatient clinics located throughout the local area, and specialized care for children with congenital heart defects at C.S.
-Mott Children's Hospital, the building makes U-M's nationally recognized cardiovascular care convenient and accessible to all.
+Together with the University of Michigan Health System (including UMH-West and UMH-Sparrow), C.S.
+Mott Children's Hospital, and the upcoming opening of the D. Dan and Betty Kahn Healthcare Pavilion, the Frankel CVC makes U-M's nationally recognized cardiovascular care convenient and accessible to all.

 • Examples: Fellowship Programming, National Advisory Board meeting planning, Strategic Priorities creation, Employee Engagement, and more